Buddy Vedder

 Buddy Vedder (born 26 August 1994) is a Dutch actor and television presenter.
 He is known for playing the role of Rover Dekker in the soap opera Goede tijden, slechte tijden.
-He played lead roles in the musicals Murder Ballad (2020) and Saturday Night Fever (2024, 2025).
+He played lead roles in the musicals Murder Ballad (2020), Saturday Night Fever (2024–2025) and Soldier of Orange (Soldaat van Oranje, 2026).
 Vedder is also a jury member in the television show The Masked Singer.

 Career

 Vedder presented the Kids Top 20 television show from 2015 to 2018.
 He played the role of Rover Dekker from 2015 to 2017 in the soap opera Goede tijden, slechte tijden.
 He left the show to focus on presenting television shows.

 Vedder won the award for Beste Zapp-presentator at the 2017 Zapp Awards.
 He also won the award for Beste Jeugdpresentator at the 2018 Zapp Awards and 2019 Zapp Awards.
 In 2018, he presented the Kinderprinsengrachtconcert held on the same day as the Prinsengrachtconcert.